A Design-Based Perspective on Synthetic Control Methods: INTRODUCTION

-To illustrate the benefits of the MUSC estimator in experimental settings, we simulate an experiment based on data on average log wages observed across 10 states over 40 years.
-We randomly select one state to be treated in the last period, and compare $(i)$ the DiM, $(ii)$ the standard SC estimator, $(iii)$ our proposed MUSC estimator, and $(iv)$ DiD (difference-in-differences).
-There are three key findings, partially reported in \autoref{table_illustration} and expanded on in \autoref{section:illustration}.
-First, the difference-in-means, the difference-in-differences, and the new MUSC estimator are unbiased by construction whereas the SC estimator is biased.
-Although in this example the bias of the SC estimator is modest, the bias need not be small in general.
-Second, the RMSE is substantially lower for the SC and MUSC estimators relative to the RMSE of the difference-in-means estimator, with the DiD estimator in the middle.
-This shows that there can be considerable gains to using SC methods in randomized experiments, without a need to give up the unbiasedness guaranteed by the randomization.
-Third, the proposed variance estimator is accurate in this setting for all four estimators.
+Studying the properties of SC-type estimators under design-based assumptions serves two distinct purposes.
+First, it suggests an important role for SC methods in the analysis of experimental data and second, it leads to new insights into the properties of SC methods in observational studies.
+We show that in experimental settings SC-type methods (including both the original SC estimator and our proposed MUSC estimator) can have substantially better root-mean-squared-error (RMSE) properties than the standard difference-in-means (DiM) estimator, with this improvement guaranteed under time randomization and a large number of time periods.
+Beyond the analysis of existing data, our design-based results can be relevant for choosing assignment probabilities when planning a randomized experiment, in the spirit of Rubin's adage that ``design trumps analysis'' \citep{rubin2008objective}.
+Our approach complements that in \citet{abadie2021synthetic}, who analyse the choice of treated units in a non-randomized setting to optimize precision.
+Instead, we focus on the implications of randomizing units to assignment for inference.
+To illustrate the benefits of the MUSC estimator in experimental settings, we simulate an experiment based on average log wage data observed across 10 states over 40 years.
+We randomly select one state to be treated in the last period, and compare $(i)$ the DiM (difference-in-means) estimator, $(ii)$ the standard SC estimator, $(iii)$ our proposed MUSC estimator, and $(iv)$ the widely used DiD (difference-in-differences) estimator.
+As reported in \autoref{table_illustration}, the SC estimator is biased.
+Although in this example the bias of the SC estimator is modest, the bias can be arbitrarily large.
+We also find that the RMSE is substantially lower for the SC and MUSC estimators relative to the RMSE of the DiM estimator because the SC and MUSC estimators effectively use the information in the pre-treatment periods.
+Finally, we find that the proposed variance estimator is accurate in this setting for all four estimators.